Every year the LEGO Group welcomes selected groups of visitors to the company.

 Corporate Brand Communications: visits@LEGO.com

-Unfortunately, we are unable to book school classes in 2018.
+Unfortunately, we are unable to book school classes.
 Please contact LEGO® House or LEGOLAND Billund instead, as they offer visits for school classes.

 We invite all fans to experience the LEGO Group behind the scenes on the LEGO Inside Tour.